nikhartman/academic-kickstart/content/home/about.md

 # Biography

-Nik Hartman is a scientist.
-Currently, he is working as a post-doctoral fellow in Joshua Folk's lab at the University of British Columbia.
-Previously, Nik got his PhD with Nina Markovic at Johns Hopkins University.
+Hello!
+I'm Nik and I currently live and work in Vancouver, British Columbia.
+As I write this, I am working as a post doctoral fellow at the University of British Columbia.
+More specifically, I work with [Joshua Folk](http://www.phas.ubc.ca/~qdev/) doing quantum transport experiments.
+Recently, we have been excited about thermodynamic measurements of single electrons in GaAs quantum dots and designing/testing hybrid semiconductor/superconductor devices on InAs two-dimensional electron gases to host Majorana quasiparticles and potentially Majorana-based quantum bits.

+Prior to moving to Vancouver in late 2015, I earned my PhD in Physics with [Nina Marković](https://en.wikipedia.org/wiki/Nina_Markovi%C4%87), working on spin transport experiments in carbon nanotube quantum dots.

+Before I even knew what a post doctoral fellow was, I grew up in Harrisburg, PA and attended college at the University of Pittsburgh.
+Much of my interest in research science originated with my work in fluid dynamics with [Walter Goldburg](https://www.physicsandastronomy.pitt.edu/people/walter-i-goldburg) at Pitt.